c4dt/showcase/updates/2024-big-update.md

 projects from the labs to learn the latest tech and link it to our partners.
 About once per year we update our list of projects at https://showcase.c4dt.org.

-Know me: The C4DT Factory is in the process of updating the projects related to digital trust from the affiliated labs at https://showcase.c4dt.org.
+Knows me: The C4DT Factory is in the process of updating the projects related to digital trust from the affiliated labs at https://showcase.c4dt.org.

 We concentrate on the projects with a software component that is actively worked